 After losing by a fraction of a point to Kevin Chappell for the final guaranteed pick to the 2017 Presidents Cup, Hoffman was named a captain's pick.

-All American Speakers is a speakers bureau and booking agency providing information on booking Charley Hoffman for speaking engagements, personal appearances and corporate events.
-Contact an All American Speakers Bureau booking agent for more information on Charley Hoffman speaking fees, availability, speech topics and cost to hire for your next event.
+All American Speakers Bureau is a full-service talent booking agency providing information on booking Charley Hoffman for speaking engagements, personal appearances and corporate events.
+Contact an All American Speakers Bureau booking agent for more information on Charley Hoffman speaking fees, availability, speech topics and cost to hire for your next live or virtual event.

 Related Tags: Information on keynote speaking engagements, personal appearances, corporate entertainment and appearance fees for Charley Hoffman, an inspirational motivational speaker. bio for Charley Hoffman agency, manager, speaker fees, speaking agency entertainment booking agency, speaker's fee, how to book, booking agencies for lectures, speaking event, celebrity appearances for hire, who is agent, manager, publicist, who represents, speakers bureau management who represents Charley Hoffman